-This course is the second half of a two-year curriculum that begins in seventh grade and leverages the Comprehensible Input (CI) Methodology to spur proficiency.
-CI is a collection of approaches, techniques, and strategies for teaching language that prioritize the delivery of understandable and compelling messages in the target language.
-Students in this course continue to study Spanish language through activities based on authentic self-expression.
+This course is taught using a full immersion model.
+No English is spoken during class time.
+Students in this course continue to study the Spanish language through activities based on authentic self-expression.
 Students begin the year with a review of the material covered in their seventh-grade year.
 Key grammar and vocabulary points are reinforced through oral-communication activities and writing exercises.